Postgraduate Certificate (PGCert) in Surgical Education

 If you have any queries about the PGCert in Surgical Education, please email us at pgcert@doctorsacademy.org.uk.
 We would, however, advise that you first read this page in its entirety since it is possible that the information you require is available here.

-*Learners who reside outside the UK will be given an alternative manner through which they can demonstrate their teaching in various aspects of surgical education.
-These will be discussed and agreed with the programme convenor.
+*Learners will be given the opportunity to complete this element of the programme by teaching in suitable courses held at the College of Physicians and Surgeons of Cardiff, Cardiff.
+Those who reside outside the UK will be given an alternative manner through which they can demonstrate their teaching in various aspects of surgical education.
+This will be discussed and agreed with the programme director.

 Modules

-The PGCert in Surgical Education comprises 10 modules, each of which is assessed by a formative or summative assessment.
-The assessments will be written assignments or based on observations of the learner’s teaching.
+The PGCert in Surgical Education comprises 8 modules, each of which is assessed by a formative or summative assessment.
+The assessments will take the form of written reflections, academic posters, blueprints of surgical courses and resources, and observations of teaching.

 The modules of which this programme is comprised are: